cristian0527/CivicBridge/README.md

 ### 🤖 AI-Powered Chat Assistant
 - Ask questions about specific bills (e.g., "What is HR 142?")
-- Get explanations tailored to your role (student, parent, veteran, etc.)
+- Get explanations tailored to you role (student, parent, veteran, etc.)
 - Generate professional emails to representatives
 - Understand how policies affect your personal circumstances
 - Chat history preserved during sessions